michaelCaleyWhaley/lambdaFormSubmit/README.md

 Serverless function which submits information to an email api.
 Written with the intention of being hosted on AWS lambda

+## Exposure

+Powers the Caltech and Easykool web forms.

 ## Deployment

 Function is deployed on merge to master via github actions.